 On Tuesday, Barta said that he never said that the school's investigation was closed.

 “At no point did I say the investigation was closed,” he said.

 Barta previously confirmed that one student was treated for an injury but offered nothing further, citing medical privacy rules.

 This is a developing story and will be updated.

 Surveillance video provided by Iowa State University shows the Hawkeye Marching Band leaving the stadium to the west after Iowa defeated Iowa State on Sept.
 14, 2019.
 Fans skirmished with the band while leaving the stadium, outside the view of this camera, officials have said.
-Iowa State University, Special to the Register
+The Des Moines Register